Your application needs to support at least one protocol for interacting with Okta: SAML or OIDC for authentication, or SCIM for provisioning.

 To get your Okta instance URL:

 Open the Okta Admin Console in your development org.
-If you are not in the Classic UI, switch to that view.
 Click Applications > Applications to see all the integrations in your org.
 Click on the name of the integration you are going to submit.
 The browser opens the settings page.
 Confirm that the settings match what you want as the global defaults for all customers.
 In your browser, click on the address bar showing the current URL and copy it to your clipboard.
 This is the Okta instance URL for your integration.
 Back in the OIN Manager, paste that URL into your submission.
+Protocol-specific settings

 Each of the supported protocols has different configuration settings for the remainder of the submission.